+Employment:

-- Employment: The best method to improve the living standard of any area is to provide employment for the locality.
+The best method to improve the living standard of any the area is to provide employment for the local people.
 The lessee has always followed this principle and will do the same in future as well.
-80% of workers (un-skilled, semi skilled and skilled) engaged in the mine belong to local villages.
-The lessee also proposes for maximum appointment of local people to fulfill the manpower requirement for this proposal. - Vocational Training Programs: Project Authority should provide educational and vocational training to unemployed youth in coordination with local vocational institute - Financial Assistance: Project authority must provide low interest loan or zero interest loan for the youth in the study area so that they can be self employed
+80% of worker (un-skilled, semi skilled and skilled) engaged in the mine belong to local villages.
+The lessee also proposes for maximum appointment of local people to fulfill the manpower requirement for this proposal.